sssemil/HostsAway/README.md

 # Contribute

-Fork AdAway and do a Pull Request.
+Fork HostsAway and do a Pull Request.
 I will merge your changes back into the main project.

 ## Development